DeanGaffney/15ed5bb6-0ac0-4f39-a5e1-96b96f6726f7/README.md

 ### POC Diagram
 - This architecture diagram is based on the architecture which was deliver as part of the POC.
 - Architecture Summary
-    - Single Spring Boot with Java 11
+    - Spring Boot with Java 11
     - Single Postgres Database
 ![POC Diagram](./documentation/architecture/images/poc-architecture.png)